furax124/UPX_Compress_And_Patcher/README.md

 This project written in golang provides a tool to patch UPX-compressed binaries to prevent decompression by modifying the UPX header with a random string.

+## Features

+- **Validates Windows Executable**: Checks if the provided file is a valid Windows executable by verifying the "MZ" header.
+- **UPX Detection**: Detects if the file is packed with UPX by searching for the "UPX!" header.
+- **Random String Generation**: Generates random strings to replace specific sections in the binary.
+- **Section Patching**: Patches various sections of the binary with random strings.
+- **Version Block Patching**: Finds and patches the UPX version block with random data.
+- **DOS Stub Message Replacement**: Replaces the standard DOS stub message with a random data.
+- **WinAPI Function Name Replacement**: Replaces specific WinAPI function names in the binary.
+- **Entry Point Patching**: Patches the entry point of the binary for both 32-bit and 64-bit executables.
+- **File Writing**: Writes the modified binary back to the file.

 ## Requirements

 - Go 1.23 or later